Kevinindy2k/CSC103/our-team.md

 ### Why we use this logo

 *Our logo is inspired by GIT version control.
-That is, we will be working mainly using GIT in order to get effective results.and work mainly as a team so that we can consult and solve problems together *
+That is, we will be working mainly using GIT in order to get effective results.and work mainly as a team so that we can consult and solve problems together.*

 ![266592310_443249027519864_6658819383870461369_n](https://user-images.githubusercontent.com/83826754/153370521-d01510e5-ac75-4319-bb38-71967768667c.jpg)